St Matthew's School Council

 If a School Council member leaves, or is voted off the School Council by the majority of representatives for any reason, then new elections will take place.

-Key Stage 1 and Key Stage 2 Head boys and Head Girls are asked to attend meetings and contribute to discussions.
+Key Stage 2 Head boys and Head Girls are asked to attend meetings and contribute to discussions.

 Mrs Johnson and Mrs Jones are the staff representatives who will guide and support the School Council.